 - The two instruments look similar in size and color.

-- According to Jane, A Tale of Two Cities is an excellent book.
+- According to Jane, A Tale of Two Cities is an exciting book.

-Here are examples of two or more predicate adjectives in the same sentence:
+You can even have two or more predicate adjectives in the same sentence!
+For example:

 - Apples taste sweet and delicious.